Valitor complaints handling process.

-If you want to make a complaint, please follow the steps below.
-Please provide as much relevant information as possible, including your account details, the branch or part of the business involved, a summary of your complaint and any action already taken to deal with the issue.
+When a complaint is made any of the below steps should be followed.
+It is necessary to include as much information as possible; account details, the branch or part of the business involved, a summary of the complaint and any action already taken to deal with the issue.

 You can contact us as follows:

-Visit any of our offices and talk to one of our team.
-You can find your nearest office and its opening hours on our webpage www.valitor.com.
+Visit any of our offices and talk to one of our team members.
+The nearest office and its opening hours can be found on Valitor’s webpage: www.valitor.com/about-us.

-If your complaint is in relation to a payment service within 15 business days (or in exceptional circumstances by the end of 35 business days) and in all other cases, within eight weeks of receiving your complaint we will send you a letter explaining:
+If the complaint is in relation to a payment service within 15 business days (or in exceptional circumstances by the end of 35 business days) and in all other cases, within eight weeks of receiving the complaint a letter will be sent out explaining:

-Valitor always aims to deal with complaints in a way you are satisfied with.
-However, if you are not satisfied with the summary resolution communication or the final or written response you receive from us you may be able to refer your complaint to the Financial Ombudsman Service (FOS).
+Valitor always aims to deal with complaints in a way to the customers satisfaction.
+However, if any dissatisfaction arises with the summary resolution, communication or the final written response it is possible to refer the complaint to the Financial Ombudsman Service (FOS).

 Financial Ombudsman Service

-You must normally refer the complaint to them within six months of the date of our final response.
+The complaint must be referred to FOS within six months of the date of Valitor’s final response.

 The Financial Ombudsman Service can help with complaints about most financial problems involving products and services provided in, or from, the UK, however, some restrictions apply.

-If your complaint is in relation to our products and services you applied for online, you can also access the Financial Ombudsman Service by using the Online Dispute Resolution Platform (ODR Platform) if you are not satisfied with the response you receive from us.
-The ODR platform is an official website managed by the European Commission to help consumers who have bought products or services online to resolve their disputes.
-The ODR platform will send your complaint to the Financial Ombudsman Service and therefore you may prefer to contact us or the Financial Ombudsman Service directly in the first instance about your complaint using the contact details noted above.
+If the complaint is in relation to products and services applied for online, it is possible to access the Financial Ombudsman Service by using the Online Dispute Resolution Platform (ODR Platform) The ODR platform is an official website managed by the European Commission to help consumers who have bought products or services online to resolve their disputes.
+The ODR platform will send the complaint to the Financial Ombudsman Service and therefore it might be preferable to contact Valitor or the Financial Ombudsman Service directly about your complaint, in the first instance, using the contact details noted above.

-You may find the following information helpful when completing the ODR complaint form:
+The following information might be helpful when completing the ODR complaint form:

 Payment Services Regulations

-You will also be able to contact the Financial Conduct Authority (FCA) or the Payment Systems Regulator (PSR) if you think that we may have broken the Payment Services Regulations 2017.
+It is possible to contact the Financial Conduct Authority (FCA) or the Payment Systems Regulator (PSR) if there is if any suspicion of the Payment Services Regulations 2017 being violated.

 Financial Conduct Authority